School-of-Code-HQ/workshops_express-101-books-api/README.md

 Follow along with the examples in class to create a simple books API.

-This repo is already an NPM project, and Express and Nodemon are already dependencies, so remember to `npm i` before you get started, and run your server in development mode with `npm run dev`.
+This repo is already an NPM project, and Express and Nodemon are already dependencies, so remember to `npm i` before you get started, and run your server in development mode with `npm start`.